-The answer to the question, does Medicare cover vision, is a little more complicated than most “Does Medicare cover this” question.”
-While vision can include routine care like vision exams, glasses, vision can also mean more serious issues like cataracts, macular degeneration, diabetic vision issues.
+The answer to the question is a little more complicated than most “Does Medicare cover… ?” questions.
+While vision can include routine care such as vision exams and glasses, it can also mean more serious issues like cataracts, macular degeneration, diabetic vision issues.
 Not all vision care is covered equally.
-We’ll explain.

 Does Medicare Cover Vision?

-Medicare does not cover what we consider traditional vision care such as vision eye exams, glasses, contacts, and discounts for LASIK; however Medicare does cover yearly eye exams for diabetics, glaucoma tests, cataract surgery, and macular degeneration tests.
-Click here to learn more services that Medicare doesn’t cover.
+Medicare does not cover what we consider traditional vision care such as vision eye exams, glasses, contacts, and discounts for LASIK.
+However, Medicare does cover yearly eye exams for diabetics, glaucoma tests, cataract surgery, and macular degeneration tests.

 Does Medigap Cover Vision?

 While Medigap covers a lot, it does not cover traditional vision.
-But some Medigap plans cover coinsurance, deductibles, and copays for cataract surgery and other medical vision services covered by Original Medicare.
+That being said, some Medigap plans cover coinsurance, deductibles, and copays for cataract surgery and other medical vision services covered by Original Medicare.

 Does Medicare Advantage Cover Vision?